PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li>What am I planning to work on next? - We have discussed all the available components in the scrum call and divided the the components among ourselves.
 I am planning to start working on my assigned component from next week</li>
 <li>What tasks are blocked waiting on another team member? - No blockers from individual team member but as a team we had a blocker regarding the sprint duration, as we are starting coding from the next week.
 I discussed it with TA in the officers hours and later we set the sprint duration accordingly. </li>

+#### Bharath

+<li> What tasks did I work on / complete? - Setting up AWS RDS instance and creating tables for the application </li>
+<li> What am I planning to work on next? - Start working on my assigned tasks - I will be creating the backend for login and signup backend APIs </li>
+<li> What tasks are blocked waiting on another team member? - No Blockers </li>

 ## Week 4:

 #### Swetha